actualbudget/docs/docs/install/build-from-source.md

 :::warning

-Building from source is a highly technical method of installing Actual.
-We typically recommend it for power users/contributors of Actual.
+Installing Actual by building it from source is an advanced, highly technical process.
+We recommend this approach primarily for power users and contributors.

-For non-technical users we recommend using either:
+For non-technical users, we suggest opting for one of these simpler alternatives:
 - [Pikapods](/docs/install/pikapods)
 - [Desktop Client](/download)
 - [Docker](/docs/install/docker)